ANTONIO MARIA COSTA

 Fluent in English, French, Russian, Spanish and Italian (mother tongue)

-Currently on sabbatical leave to complete the writing of a book matured during 40 years of experience in international institutions, policy making and senior management.
-While not autobiographical, the story was inspired by real people, in real life situations I have encountered.
+I'm about to publish a book matured during 40 years of experience in international institutions, policy making and senior management.
+While not autobiographical, the book (The Checkmate Pendulum) is inspired by real people, in real life situations I have encountered.
+In fact, the book shows that my intimate knowledge of politics, finance and crime can turn fiction into reality.

 2002 - 2010